jtanx/fontforge/doc/sphinx/ui/menus/elementmenu.rst

 .. object:: Vertical Baselines...

-   This :doc:`dialog <baseline>` gives you control over the OpenType 'BASE' table which allows you to specify different baselines for different scripts, and how to align those baselines with each other.
+   This :doc:`dialog </ui/dialogs/baseline>` gives you control over the OpenType 'BASE' table which allows you to specify different baselines for different scripts, and how to align those baselines with each other.
 It also provides fine control over the inter-baseline spacing (the column width).